 While deploying DMARC on a single domain is relatively simple, a large-scale implementation is fraught with complexity.
 Given that Agari was at the helm of the birth of the DMARC standard (our founder was one of its original authors!), Agari pioneered DMARC deployments, and has driven scale and efficiency in implementations for our customers, including many Global 2000 companies!

-That’s why you might want to consider a solution like Agari Brand Protection, which simplifies the challenges associated with implementing DMARC in Office 365-based email environments and has been shown to drive spoofed messages from your domain to near-zero levels almost instantly.
+That’s why you might want to consider a solution like Agari DMARC Protection, which simplifies the challenges associated with implementing DMARC in Office 365-based email environments and has been shown to drive spoofed messages from your domain to near-zero levels almost instantly.
 In fact, Microsoft selected Agari to protect its own email, and what could be better than the product Microsoft trusts itself to protect a brand estimated to be worth hundreds of billions of dollars?

 Best: Deploy Azure Sentinel and Microsoft Graph Security API with Agari

 As fraud actors continue to refine evasion and obfuscation techniques, enterprises can no longer depend on siloed and fragmented point products to effectively protect their employees, customers, suppliers, and partners.
 Azure Sentinel, the world’s first cloud-native SIEM/SOAR/UEBA platform from a major cloud service provider, is at the forefront of a secular trend of consolidation and integration into the cybersecurity stack.